UrbanByNature South Eastern Europe

 The CLEVER Cities project is bringing UrbanByNature to South Eastern Europe!

-In collaboration with the City of Belgrade, the ICLEI World Secretariat, ICLEI Europe, the Centre for Experiments in Urban Studies (CEUS) and the Environmental Protection Agency Covasna, UrbanByNature's South Eastern Europe Hub (UbN SEE) will be launched in Belgrade, the capital of Serbia, on 17 May 2022.
+In collaboration with the City of Belgrade, the ICLEI World Secretariat, ICLEI Europe, the Centre for Experiments in Urban Studies (CEUS) and the Environmental Protection Agency Covasna, UrbanByNature's South Eastern Europe Hub (UbN SEE) was launched in Belgrade, the capital of Serbia, on 17 May 2022.

-The launch will take place during the 24th European Forum on Urban Forestry (EFUF), and will consist of high-level opening remarks, inspiring showcases of urban nature-based solutions in practice, and interactive workshops to foster cross-city engagement.
+The launch took place during the 24th European Forum on Urban Forestry (EFUF), and consisted of high-level opening remarks, inspiring showcases of urban nature-based solutions in practice, and interactive workshops to foster cross-city engagement.

-On Wednesday, 18 May, participants of the UbN SEE kick-off are invited to join a site visit to Belgrade’s future Linear park (Section 1 under construction).
+On 18 May, participants of the UbN SEE kick-off were invited to join a site visit to Belgrade’s future Linear park (Section 1 under construction).

 “It is a pleasure to see UrbanByNature kicking-off in South Eastern Europe with such engaged and knowledgeable partners such as the City of Belgrade and CEUS.
 This expertise-sharing, knowledge-exchange and capacity-building programme shall help bring nature and nature-driven processes back into South-Eastern European cities by sensitising city representatives and staff from various departments (e.g. Environment and Greening, Urban Planning, Public Spaces, Public Health, Sustainable Development, Climate Change, Environmental Justice, Sustainable Procurement), as well as planners and policy officers to NBS-related topics such as technical design, indicators, financing and business models, entrepreneurship, co-production, upscaling, etc. The programme will also generate interesting content for and with non-governmental organisations, the civil society, businesses and academia, creating a vibrant and inclusive Nature-Based Solution Community in the region.”